DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/datagrid.md

 # DataGrid Reference

+Component that presents a tabular view of data.

-Component that represents data passed to it with help of provided plugins.
-Does not contain any visual components within.
-Provides required environment to process passed `rows` and `columns`.
+DataGrid is an plugin host.
+This means that data passed to it is displayed with help of provided plugins.

+At starting point it does not contain any plugins to present data.
+So you should specify them depending on your needs.
+See more information about plugins: [Plugins Overview](../README.md#plugins-overview).

 ## User reference